Applicants are required to have completed a Bachelors Degree prior to matriculation into the PharmD program.

 Students will be sent an email asking them to complete the supplemental application.
 All applicants will be required to complete this prior to thier application being considered for admission.

 Applicants are advised to take the PCAT in July or September.
-January scores likely will not be considered.
+January scores may not be considered.

 International applicants from non-English speaking countries are required to fulfill the TOEFL, MELAB or IELTS requirement.
 If your native language is not English, you should possess a minimum level of English proficiency which is demonstrated by minimum scores as follows: